F2F

 COURSE OUTLINE

-- Themes – their cold mother-daughter relationship, Simone’s compromised ethics as her mother’s daughter-carer, and the capacity for a dying person to exercise existential freedom in an agedcare hostel,
+- Themes – their cold mother-daughter relationship, Simone’s compromised ethics as her mother’s daughter-carer, and the then societal constraints around dying in an aged-care hostel

-- Writing exercises to critique, contrast and discuss selected paragraphs
+- Several writing exercises to critique, contrast and discuss selected paragraphs – about affective / effective writing

 LEARNING OUTCOMES